verb/features/keps/sig-node/277-ephemeral-containers/README.md

 ### Creating Ephemeral Containers

-1. A client constructs an `EphemeralContainer` based on command line and and appends it to `Pod.Spec.EphemeralContainers`.
-It updates the pod using the pod's `/ephemeralcontainers` subresource.
+1. A client fetchs the current list of Ephemeral Containers in a pod using `GetEphemeralContainers` in the generated client.
+This returns a `v1.EphemeralContainers` to which the client appends a new `EphemeralContainer` and then calls `UpdateEphemeralContainers`.
-1. The apiserver validates and performs the pod update.
+1. The apiserver validates and performs the pod update, copying the new ephemeral container into `Pod.Spec.EphemeralContainers`.
     1. Pod validation fails if container spec contains fields disallowed for Ephemeral Containers or the same name as a container in the spec or `EphemeralContainers`.